-Actually speaking to your audience is a lot easier than you may think.
-Here we present the essential guide to speaking confidently and succeeding as a speaker.
+Actually acheiving effective communication is easier than you may think, addressing your business audience with a topic they have come along to hear and keeping on topic is key.
+Here we present the essential guide to speaking confidently and succeeding as a business speaker.

 There is no need to put an accent on, just be you.
 Accents can come across fake and can be annoying to listen to – unless you’re an actor or actress.
-Try and smile and be upbeat whilst you’re speaking, it will inspire people you are addressing and will help put you at ease when you see all the smiling faces.
+Try and smile and be upbeat whilst you’re speaking to business people, it will inspire them and keep them engaged, focus on those you are addressing and you will feel at ease when you see all the smiling faces.

 You may have been to a west end show and noticed the actors on stage look straight ahead not at the audience; the reason for this is they are not easily distracted.
 The same applies whether you’re speaking at a wedding, business meeting, look straight ahead and not at the people in attendance and you will deliver your speech with relative ease.